TatsuProject/ChipForge_SN84/README.md

-# ChipForge - Subnet # 84
+# ChipForge (SN84)

-ChipForge is a Bittensor subnet that incentivizes the development of optimized hardware designs through competitive evaluation and scoring.
-The subnet challenges participants to create efficient FPGA and ASIC implementations of various digital circuits, rewarding those who achieve the best performance across multiple metrics.
+ChipForge (SN84) introduces the first digital design subnet for decentralized hardware innovation.
+This subnet enables miners to compete in designing real silicon.
+Processor development is organized into on-chain challenges — spanning AI accelerators, cryptographic modules, mini-GPUs, and other critical components.
+Participants download specifications, leverage AI tools, and submit complete Verilog/SystemVerilog implementations.
+The highest-quality designs earn rewards while contributing to fully manufacturable chips.

+In the short term, ChipForge focuses on advancing digital hardware design, with future applications across IoT, robotics, edge devices, and post-quantum security.
+Our roadmap includes progressing from design to full-scale fabrication within a year.
+Revenue from design IPs and fabricated chips will be reinvested into the ecosystem, ensuring sustainable value creation.
+Backed by the Tatsu validator team and open to strategic partnerships, ChipForge marks the beginning of a new era — decentralized, collaborative, and on-chain digital design.

 ## Overview

 ChipForge operates as a competitive platform where:
 - **Miners** submit hardware design solutions (Verilog/SystemVerilog)
-- **Validators** evaluate submissions using industry-standard EDA tools
+- **Validators** evaluate submissions using industry-standard EDA tools (Verilator, Yosys, Icarus, Openlane)
 - **Challenges** are rotated periodically with different design requirements
-- **Rewards** are distributed based on performance metrics and competitive scoring
+- **Rewards** are distributed based on performance metrics and competitive scoring - This is a winner-takes-all reward mechanism

 ## Architecture

 ### Core Components

-1. **Challenge Server** - Manages challenges, submissions, and evaluations
+1. **Chipforge Challenge Server** - Manages challenges, submissions, and evaluations
 2. **Miners** - Submit optimized hardware designs for active challenges
-3. **Validators** - Download, evaluate, and score miner submissions
+3. **Validators** - Download, evaluate, and score miner submissions against provided test benches and test cases
-4. **EDA Server** - Performs synthesis, place & route, and timing analysis
+4. **Chipforge EDA Server** - Performs synthesis, place & route, and timing analysis

 ### Workflow